15 Best & Fun Thing To Do In Plymouth, MA

 The Jenney Interpretive Centre focuses on the Pilgrims’ journey, their beliefs and values, and the influence they had on the development of the United States.
 This historic center features engaging exhibits and displays that showcase the Pilgrims’ lives, their voyage across the Atlantic, and lots more.

-READ ALSO 16 Best & Fun Things To Do In Rockland, MA
+READ ALSO 25 Best & Fun Things To Do In Rockport, TX

 Furthermore, they aim to go beyond the stereotypical Thanksgiving story and offer a deeper understanding of the Pilgrims’ experiences and their interactions with the Wampanoag people.